davidkane9/creditr/TO-DO.md

 * After you mark an item [DONE], move it to the top of the list so that I notice it.
 As a test, do that with this item, now that you have read it.

+* Check inputs ought to provide some useful default behavior ** It should only pass back the columns that are needed going forward.
+That is, even if input x has 50 columns, check.inputs only passes back the columns that need to be kept around.
+** Instead of just failing if something like notional.var is missing, it ought to create a x$notional column and give it a sensible default value.
+If any of these are missing, don't fail, just create with the default name: date.var with today's date. tenor.var with 5, notional.var with 10,000,000 and RR.var with 0.4.

 * create call.ISDA to centralize the calling of ISDA C code from res.risk.01, spread.DV01 and CS10.
 Something like:

 call.ISDA(x, name, ...)